- Birchington

 Ground rent is payable to the landlord, the person who owns the freehold of the building to whom ultimately the building will return when the lease expires.
 The ground rent will be fixed when the lease is first granted but there are usually provisions for it to be increased.
 Sometimes it is increased by a fixed amount, so for example, for the first 33 years it might be £50, the next 33 it is £100 and the next 33 ground rent is £200.
 It may also increase in other ways and could do so on a more regular basis.
 Your solicitor will advise you on this.

-Newer leases often have a provision whereby the ground rent is increased every 10 years and it might increase by Retail Price Index (RPI).
+Some leases granted over the last 20 years often have a provision whereby the ground rent is increased every 10 years and it might increase by Retail Price Index (RPI).
 When there is high inflation the ground rent will increase by quite a lot.
 Ground rent might also be linked to the Consumer Price Index, usually a smaller increase than RPI.
 The increase might alternatively be fixed according to some other formula, which can sometimes produce a distorted result.
 We acted for some clients in Dorset, for example, and the ground rent was linked to farm workers wages.

 If the increase is not predetermined you need to give very serious consideration to the effect it might have.